gs45y4y/edulearnschool/README.md

 **Can I deploy to static hosts?** Yes!
 Fully optimized for Vercel, Netlify, GitHub Pages, and Cloudflare Pages.
 Zero backend required.

-**How do I get back to the menu?** If you are in EdulearnOS, simply press your browser's "Back" button.
+**How do I get back to the menu?** Simply press your browser's "Back" button.
 The new navigation logic will take you back to the Version Selection screen safely.

 **Is Edulearn safe for school?** Yes.
 It is designed as a learning hub and unblocking tool.